Beyond Therapy Podcast

 Learning Objectives

-Identify specific strategies for addressing inappropriate sexual behavior
+Examine strategies for addressing sexual behavior from clients.

 Meet our guest